Born: 19 April 1985

 Clubs: Lugano, Genoa, Verona, Lazio, West Ham United, Fiorentina, Napoli

-Swiss midfielder Valon Behrami is today celebrating his 28th birthday, little more than two years after swapping east London for Fiorentina.
+Swiss midfielder Valon Behrami is today celebrating his 29th birthday, little more than three years after swapping east London for Fiorentina.

 Signed by Alan Curbishley on a five-year deal from Lazio in July 2008, he would soon be playing under the stewardship of Gianfranco Zola, as the Italian took the helm at the Boleyn Ground in September of that same year.

 Deployed at both full-back and, more successfully, in midfield, the then 23-year-old flourished alongside the likes of Mark Noble and Scott Parker.
 Behrami started 27 times in his first season with the Hammers, one that was curtailed by a serious knee ligament injury sustained in a 1-0 success over Manchester City on 1 March.

 Though it took a full six months for him to return, Behrami more than played his part in the 2009/10 campaign, as Zola's Hammers flirted dangerously with relegation, ending the campaign down in 17th.